Member Engagement Solutions: A Framework for Association Growth

 A clunky member portal that crashes during renewal season turns renewals into headaches.
 A learning platform that miscounts CE credits creates trust problems with regulators and members alike.
 An email system landing in spam means a beautifully written newsletter never gets read by the audience it was written for.

-Audit and optimization of the technology stack is part of what NAV & Association brings to client engagements.
+Audit and optimization of the technology stack is part of what NAV & Associates brings to client engagements.
 Replacing a single broken tool can move retention numbers more than a year of programming changes alone, and the audit usually surfaces a few quick wins worth implementing immediately.

 Engaged vs. Disengaged Members at a Glance